vrugtehagel/yozo.ooo/README.md

 ## About the codebase

-This site is built on [Eleventy](https://11ty.dev/), and doesn't have a particularly complicated configuration.
-There are a few amendments made to the markdown parser; see below for details.
+This site is built on [Eleventy](https://11ty.dev/) with [Vento](https://vento.js.org/) as main templating language (besides Markdown), and doesn't have a particularly complicated configuration.
+There are a few adjustments made to the markdown parser; see below for details.
 Syntax highlighting doesn't happen in the build step; we use [Prism](https://prismjs.com/) (downloaded manually, instead of through a package manager) to highlight code client-side, asynchronously.

 Yozo's source repository is included as submodule to generate output based on version data, to include the archive of all versions, and to include tests on the site.

 ### Custom Markdown

-Eleventy uses [markdown-it](https://markdown-it.github.io/markdown-it/) for Markdown processing.
-This codebase adds the following changes on top of that:
+This codebase (and Eleventy by default) uses [markdown-it](https://markdown-it.github.io/markdown-it/) for Markdown processing.
+The following changes are added on top of that:

 - We use the [markdown-it-anchor](https://www.npmjs.com/package/markdown-it-anchor) plugin to generate anchors for headers.
 - We use the [markdown-it-deflist](https://www.npmjs.com/package/markdown-it-deflist) plugin for definition lists from the extended Markdown syntax.